bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 The .NET Core CLI is installed as part of the .NET Core SDK.

-To start using the .NET CLI you need to install the relevant .NET Core SDK with respect to the environment that you are using to develop your app: Windows, macOS and Linux.
+To start using the .NET CLI you need to install the relevant .NET Core SDK, keeping in mind which medium you will use to develop your app; Windows, macOS and Linux.
 Go to [.NET Downloads](https://www.microsoft.com/net/download?initial-os=linux) and grab the .NET Core SDK.

 ## Exploring the .NET Core CLI